 Compared to photographing them, catching fireflies is about the easiest thing to do.
 And in the summertime, spending at least one evening running around a field, mason jar in hand, should be a priority if not a requirement.

 In the northeastern United States, firefly season is at its peak in the weeks after July 4.
 But if you noticed fewer tiny twinkling bugs in your backyard this summer, that might be because firefly populations are apparently declining.
 But do not despair.
 Firefly.org has outlined a few ways you can help protect fireflies.
 We're republishing some of them here in hopes that our fellow gardeners can help spread the word.

 Seven things you can do to protect fireflies:

 1. Turn off outdoor lights: Fireflies use bioluminescence to communicate and attract mates.
-There's evidence that light pollution from humans interferes, making it harder for fireflies to mate and breed.
+There's evidence that light pollution from humans interferes with that, making it harder for fireflies to mate and breed.